Faculty and Staff

 Adjunct Professor

 Psychological ScienceProfessor Nahalea is a first-generation college graduate from Hawai’i.
-He received a BA in Exercise Science and Wellness from Arizona State University and pursuing an MA in Counseling from Boise State University focused on substance use and addiction working with rural communities.
+He received a BA in Exercise Science and Wellness from Arizona State University and his MA in Counseling from Boise State University focused on substance use and addiction working with rural communities.
 His research interests include intergenerational trauma and multicultural counseling.
-He teaches PSYC 101: Introduction to Psychology.

 -